McCarthy announces Biden impeachment inquiry, escalating GOP probes into family's business dealings

 The White House criticized Gaetz's push for impeachment, saying his comments confirmed that far-right lawmakers are driving the focus on the president and his son.

-"If Speaker McCarthy opens an impeachment inquiry simply to throw red meat to the right wing, it will yet again prove this is nothing more than a costly, illegitimate, politically-motivated exercise not rooted in reality," Ian Sams, White House spokesperson for oversight and investigations, said in a statement last week.
+"If Speaker McCarthy opens an impeachment inquiry simply to throw red meat to the right wing, it will yet again prove this is nothing more than a costly, illegitimate, politically-motivated exercise not rooted in reality," Sams, the spokesman, said last week.

 McCarthy's endorsement of an impeachment inquiry comes after he has been signaling that the House's GOP majority may take action.
 He told Fox News in an interview last month that an inquiry is a "natural step forward" and would give Congress "the apex of legal power to get all the information they need."